 In a study published in Solar Energy Materials and Solar Cells, NREL investigated the impacts of potential Te supply constraints on future CdTe PV module deployment and found that:

-- CdTe PV modules can remain cost competitive with future projections for c-Si PV modules—even with a 10-times increase in Te prices—if technology and manufacturing improvement efficiency and thickness targets are realized
+- CdTe PV modules can remain cost-competitive with future projections for c-Si PV modules—even with a 10-time increase in Te prices—if technology and manufacturing improvement efficiency and thickness targets are realized.

 Cost estimates were based on NREL's manufacturing cost model, a financial simulation of typical CdTe module manufacturing processes including materials and equipment, operational costs, and cost of financing.